mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/Install/index.md

 cluster activity performance.

 Although these are the most common next steps, you do not need to log in to the operations portal or run basic diagnostics to verify a successful installation.
-If there were issues with installing or bringing the Kubernetes cluster online, the addons installation would fail.
+If there were issues with installing or bringing the Kubernetes cluster online, the platform applications installation would fail.

 # Merge the kubeconfig